Thalhalla/thalhalla-playbook/README.md

 #### Nodejs

-yeoman is intalled through npm along with a few other goodies
+Yarn and gatsby are intalled through npm along with a few other goodies

 ###### Historical